 It is noteworthy that many children receive several offers, enabling them to choose the school which best suits them.
-The average is usually about 2.3 offers each from the schools listed below.

 We are proud of this record, which is particularly strong when considering our inclusive ethos and intake.
 It proves that we regularly meet our objective of preparing all children to achieve their full potential, thus enabling them to move to the school most suitable to them.

 The following table shows the destinations of all of our graduating pupils at the end of each of the past five school years.

 |1.
 Rosemead||46 (20%)||7||3||8||12||16|